SUPREME: Highest in Rank or Authority, Highest in Degree & Quality, Ultimate, Final

 Line-Up: Mary Wilson, Cindy Birdsong, Scherrie Payne

-A chunk 'o' funk, "He's My Man" was their first dance hit with dual leads from the dynamo Payne, and Wilson.
-The post-coital ode in "Early Morning Love" evenly matched the diamante of "It's All Been Said Before," which showcased amazing harmony acrobatics from all three Supremes.
-Many fans over the years have commented that the Birdsong, Payne, Wilson line-up came closest to the sharpness of the classic Ballard, Wilson, Ross salad days.
+A chunk 'o' funk, "He's My Man" was their first dance hit with dual leads from the dynamo Payne and Wilson.
+The post-coital ode in "Early Morning Love" evenly matched the diamante of "It's All Been Said Before," which showcased harmony acrobatics from all three Supremes.
+Many fans over the years have commented that the Birdsong, Payne, Wilson line-up came closest to the classic Ballard, Wilson, Ross salad days.

 "Early Morning Love" Circa 1975